Churches in the Midst of Polarisation

 Confirmed speakers

-Regina Elsner, Sara Gehlin, Sam Goyvaerts, Masiiwa Ragies Gunda, James Hawkey, Pantelis Kalaitzidis, Annemarie Mayer, Tim Noble, Mattijs Ploeger, Angus Ritchie, Debora Tonelli, Natallia Vasilevich, Pieter Vos, Helga Wets, Edda Wolff.
+Regina Elsner, Sara Gehlin, Sam Goyvaerts, Masiiwa Ragies Gunda, James Hawkey, Pantelis Kalaitzidis, Annemarie Mayer, Tim Noble, Mattijs Ploeger, Debora Tonelli, Natallia Vasilevich, Pieter Vos, Edda Wolff.

 Programme